 We consider our suppliers as an extension of our own production network.
 Their activities broaden our social and environmental footprint - and we see the responsible management of the associated impacts as our duty.
-We have developed a Supplier Code of Conduct (CoC) and a comprehensive management approach for our entire direct supply base to support our suppliers in ensuring responsible corporate governance.

-Our Supplier CoC sets out the guidelines for our supply chain and requires suppliers to implement corresponding guidelines for their own upstream suppliers.
+We have developed Our Supplier CoC sets out the guidelines for our supply chain and requires suppliers to implement corresponding guidelines for their own upstream suppliers.
 The Code's principles also reflect our commitment to the UN Universal Declaration of Human Rights, the Conventions of the International Labour Organization (ILO), and the OECD Guidelines for Multinational Enterprises.